Mika (footballer, born 1991): International career

 Mika was Portugal's starter at the 2011 FIFA U-20 World Cup in Colombia.
-He helped the national team reach the final without conceding a single goal, before losing to Brazil 2–3 in the decisive match.
+He helped the national team reach the final without conceding a single goal, before losing to Brazil 3–2 in the decisive match.
 In the quarter-finals against Argentina he saved three penalties in the shootout and, in the following game, against France, he broke the record for number of minutes without conceding a goal in U-20 World Cup history in a 2–0 win; eventually, he was voted as best goalkeeper in the tournament.

 Subsequently, Mika was chosen by under-21 manager Rui Jorge for the 2013 UEFA European Championship qualifying campaign.
-He played in half of the games, with Portugal just missing out on the play-off round.
+He played half of the games, with Portugal missing out on the play-off round.